Dear Prospective Candidate,

 - To co-ordinate intervention where there is a need to collaborate across multiple disciplines.

 - To maintain accurate written records using an electronic patient record system and maintain fidelity to professional standards.

 - To determine and mitigate for risk of patient and staff harm using the agreed risk assessment frameworks and the Trusts manual handling policy.

-- To demonstrate physical ability to carry out physiotherapy assessment and interventions including manual therapy techniques and therapeutic handling
+- To demonstrate physical ability to carry out assessment and interventions including manual therapy techniques and therapeutic handling

 - To demonstrate highly developed dexterity, co-ordination and palpatory skills for assessment and manual treatment of patients

 - To represent Occupational Therapy and/or individual patients at multi disciplinary team meetings, to ensure delivery of co-ordinated care.

 - To contribute to the provision of a seven-day service.

 To be responsible for the competent use and maintenance of rehabilitation equipment and support others in the effective and safe use of this equipment.